reimagined/resolve/docs/tutorial.md

 const devConfig = {
   readModelConnectors: {
     // This is the 'default' Read Model connector.
-    // It connects a Read Model to a SQLite data.
+    // It connects a Read Model to a SQLite database.
     default: {
       module: '@resolve-js/readmodel-lite',
       options: {